 Tendon degeneration characterized by a combination of pain, swelling, and impaired performance is described by the general term "tendinopathy".
 The exact etiology is unclear.
 Studies suggest it is an overuse condition leading to inadequate tendon repair that predisposes the tendon to microtears and degeneration.

 Pain persisting longer than 3 months is deemed to be chronic.
-High-risk occupations are healthcare workers (e.g., nurses' aides, nurses, dentists, and chiropractors), construction workers, automobile mechanics, housekeepers/janitors, and hairstylists.
+High-risk occupations are healthcare workers (e.g., healthcare assistants, nurses, dentists, and chiropractors), construction workers, car mechanics, housekeepers/janitors, and hairstylists.
 Unemployment and previous job change due to pain are also risk factors for pain chronicity.

 BMJ Publishing Group